firmannf/recon/REQUIREMENT.md

   | TRX001 | 1000.00 | CREDIT | 2024-01-15 10:30:00 |
 WHEN the report is generated
 THEN the report should include a detailed table
-    AND the table should show TrxID, Amount, Type, and Transaction Time
+    AND the table should show TrxID, Type, Transaction Time, Amount
 ```

 ```